shivamvijaywargi/mernspace-auth-service/README.md

 4. **Token Mechanism:** The service utilizes a refresh token and access token mechanism for secure user authentication, ensuring that only authorized users can access your pizza and space adventures.

+5. **Unit Tests:** Unit tests are written to ensure the quality and reliability of the service.

 ## Getting Started

 To get started with the MERN Space Pizza Auth Service, follow these steps: